Rethinking RL Evaluation: Can Benchmarks Truly Reveal Failures of RL Methods?: Benchmark Principles

 \end{Hypothesis}

-\paragraph{Finding 5: Counterfactual Failures Reveal Recitation Over Reasoning.} Our counterfactual robustness test reveals a critical failure in models' ability to reason from novel premises.
-This is quantitatively evident in the severe performance degradation on the counterfactual test, where accuracies for our 7B and 3B models drop from 74.8\% and 64.2\% to 41.2\% and 36.0\%, respectively (Table~\ref{tab:counterfactual-results}).
+\paragraph{Finding 5: Counterfactual Failures Reveal Recitation Over Reasoning.} Our counterfactual robustness test (Table~\ref{tab:counterfactual-results}) reveals a critical failure in models' ability to reason from novel premises.
+This is quantitatively evident in the severe performance degradation on the counterfactual test, where accuracies for our 7B and 3B models drop from 74.80\% and 64.20\% to 41.20\% and 36.00\%, respectively.
 A qualitative analysis of the model's chain-of-thought process confirms the cause of this failure (see Appendix~\ref{app:PESAMD} for a detailed example).
 When presented with a problem that redefines the order of operations to PESAMD, the model completely disregards the new rule and defaults to the standard PEMDAS operations it has memorized.
 This provides definitive evidence that it operates as a pattern-matching engine that recites knowledge, rather than as a flexible, deductive reasoner.

-\begin{takeawaybox} \textbf{Principle \ding{204}: }Benchmarks Must Test for Counterfactual Reasoning.
-A faithful benchmark must distinguish true deduction from mere recitation.
-Our counterfactual test provides the core motivation for this principle: we found that when faced with a novel, contrary-to-fact rule, models consistently ignore the new premise and default to reciting their memorized knowledge, resulting in a severe performance collapse.
-Therefore, to penalize this brittle behavior and reward flexible reasoning, a benchmark must include problems that create a direct conflict between memorized knowledge and on-the-fly deduction. \end{takeawaybox}
+\begin{takeawaybox} \textbf{Principle \ding{204}: } Assessing Counterfactual Reasoning.
+A faithful benchmark requires distinguishing true deduction from mere recitation.
+Our counterfactual test highlights a critical failure mode: when faced with novel, contrary-to-fact rules, models consistently default to reciting memorized knowledge rather than applying the new premise.
+Consequently, to penalize this brittle behavior and reward flexible reasoning, effective evaluation entails including problems that create a direct conflict between memorized priors and on-the-fly deduction. \end{takeawaybox}